 Mar 5, 2013|

 With so much to see and do attracting superlatives from every corner, how on earth do you choose the best country in South America to visit?
 The truth is, every country in South America is worth exploring.
-With 12 countries covering nearly 18 thousand square kilometers, you might need a helping hand to find out which is the best destination for you, so here is a run down of the major highlights of the following South American countries.
+With 12 countries covering nearly 18 thousand square kilometers, you might need a helping hand to find out which is the best destination for you.
+Follow along as we give a rundown of the major highlights of the following South American countries.
 These will help you figure out which country you should visit and will help you with the planning.

 Mentioned in this article